All Blogs

 Broader Risk Assessment

 While automated vulnerability assessment can help you identify surface-level vulnerabilities, penetration testing offers deeper insights.
 But combining them can help you detect most threats.
-Indeed, vulnerability scanning identifies common vulnerabilities, misconfigurations, and weaknesses by analyzing applications and networks.
+Indeed, vulnerability scanning identifies common vulnerabilities, security misconfigurations, and weaknesses by analyzing applications and networks.

 Penetration testing involves exploiting the vulnerabilities identified to try to gain unauthorized access.
 It helps gain insights into an application’s threat landscape and its ability to withstand potential cyberattacks.
 Based on this broader insight, organizations can build robust security strategies to prevent cyber risks.